atorresleticia/atorresleticia/README.md

 - ⚡ Fun fact: ...
 -->

-This is a Padawan Java Developer who is looking to become a Master Java Developer with interests in NoSQL side of the Force.
+This is a Padawan Developer who is looking to become a Master Developer with interests in Java, C#, NoSQL, DevOps, and other Backend Stack side of the Force.

-:computer: **Currently I** am working on an ERP Web Software, that uses JavaEE, RESTFul API, JPA, AngularJS and SQL.

-:eyeglasses: **I'm studying** Java Spring Framework.
+:computer: **I'm currently** working as a Backend Developer at AmbevTech 🍺 on an orchestrator built for ERP integration, using Java microservices and Azure Functions with .NET 👩‍💻

 <details>

-  <summary><b>:rocket: I am looking to...</b></summary>
+  <summary><b>:rocket: I am looking for...</b></summary>

   ###
-  01. Evolve my Java backend competence, by working with tools like Spring Framework and taking an Oracle certificate
+  01. Evolve my Java and C# backend competence
-  10. Work with NoSQL databases and DevOps mindset
-  11. Work in a place that motivates **women in tech** :metal:
+  10. Did I hear "become a Tech Lead"?

 </details>

+May the Beer be With You! 🍻